edgedb/edgedb/docs/stdlib/generic.rst

 .. eql:operator:: gt: anytype > anytype -> bool

-    Performs a greater than value comparison with two values of :eql:type:`anytype`.
+    Produces true for two compatible values if the left is the larger value.

-    This results in a :eql:type:`bool` of ``true`` if the left operand is greater than the the right operand:
+    This results in a :eql:type:`bool`:

     .. code-block:: edgeql-repl